About Vatican Museums

 Gregorian Etruscan Museum

-The Georgian Etruscan Museum is one of the most interesting places to visit in the Vatican City.
-Gain insights into some of the oldest civilizations of the world that can broaden your knowledge base.
+The Gregorian Etruscan Museum is one of the most interesting places to visit in the Vatican City.
+Gain insights into some of the oldest civilisations of the world that can broaden your knowledge base.
 This museum was founded by Pope Gregory XVI in 1836.
 There are 8 galleries that showcase of Etruscan excavations such as bronze vases, sarcophagi, and other findings from the ancient Kingdom of Etruria.
 The Egyptian Museum lies here along with the reproductions of The Book of The Dead, papers made of papyrus, and mummified animals as well.

 Sistine Chapel

-The making of Sistine Chapel was commissioned by Pope Sixtus IV bak in the 15th century.
+The making of the Sistine Chapel was commissioned by Pope Sixtus IV back in the 15th century.
 This chapel is quite popular for its history and for bearing some of the best artworks ever made.
 Its ceilings are coloured with frescoes and massive paintings themed around the contents of Revelation, and the room is adorned by some fantastic Renaissance marble sculptures.
 This is home to the very controversial painting of The Last Judgement and the Stories of Genesis by Michelangelo.
 Both the entrances of North and South showcase more paintings created by Rosselli, Botticelli and their team.

 Gallery of Maps